joaferrerg-dotcom/matl-db/Wood/Calibration_Data/UAI/README.md

 The crucible was mechanically connected to the analytical balance through the brass rod and connected to the 3D part.

-**Reference: More information is available at: [J. Smith, et al., Journal Na,e, 20xx]

 * Heating rate: 20 K/min
 * Temperature program